Alphabet launches new cybersecurity company, Chronicle, out of its X moonshot factory

 Chronicle isn’t exactly the first company to take this approach, so it’ll be interesting to see how it is different from its competitors, which includes various log analytics firms and the likes of IBM.

-While Alphabet admits that it doesn’t have many details to share at the moment, the company does say that service is currently being alpha tested by a number of Fortune 500 companies.
+While Alphabet admits that it doesn’t have many details to share at the moment, the company does say that the service is currently being alpha tested by a number of Fortune 500 companies.

 0